WebAssembly/wat-numeric-values/proposals/wat-numeric-values/Overview.md

 ## Motivation

-* Writing arbritary numeric values (integers and floats) to data segments is not easy.
+* Writing arbritary numeric values (integers and floats) to data segments is not simple.
 We need to encode the data, add escape characters `\`, and write it as strings.

     For example, the following snippet is meant to write some float values to a data segment.